Chi-naza/tutorial_mobile/README.md

 ## Mobile Tutorial Started

-This project is starting point for a Flutter tutorials.
+This project is a starting point for Mobile Application tutorials in Flutter.